ppKrauss/SizedBigInt/README.md

 ## Representations

 Natural numbers can be expressed with [positional notation](https://en.wikipedia.org/wiki/Positional_notation), using the rule of "remove [leading zeros](https://en.wikipedia.org/wiki/Leading_zero)".
-The rule is used in any radix representation.
+The rule is used in any base (radix) representation.

-The SizedBigInt's are like BigInt's **without the rule of remove leading zeros**, and the SizedBigInt must be the same in any radix representation.
-This last condiction is a problem: as we see at table-1, there are no radix4 representation for `0`, because each digit in radix4 need 2 bits.
+The SizedBigInt's are like BigInt's **without the rule of remove leading zeros**, and the SizedBigInt must be the same in any base representation.
+This last condiction is a problem: as we see at table-1, there are no base4 representation for `0`, because each digit in base4 need 2 bits.

 ### Binary
 The binary representation is the simplest and the canonic one, so it is the reference-representation.

-### Radix4h
+### Base4h
-How to represent `0` and `1` in radix4?
+How to represent `0` and `1` in base4?

 The solution is to use a fake digit that represent these values.
 To avoid cofusion with hexadecimal letters we can start with `G` to represent `0` and `H` to represent `1`.
-The will be named **half digits** because  the other radix4 represent two bits, twice.
+The will be named **half digits** because  the other base4 represent two bits, twice.

 &nbsp;&nbsp; TABLE-2

 ```
-    (size,value)    Binary                   Radix4h
+    (size,value)    Binary                   Base4h
     (1,0)	    0                        G
     (2,0)	    00                       0
     (3,0)	    000                      0G